-- A. Communication of results will be coordinated with a central Communication liaison. - B. Compliant fixtures Fixtures that are determined to be compliant will be monitored per the schedule indicated per facility type. - C. Non-Compliant Fixtures Non-compliant fixtures will be managed according to the steps indicated below: - 1.
+- A. Compliant fixtures Fixtures that are determined to be compliant will be monitored per the schedule indicated per facility type. - B. Non-Compliant Fixtures Non-compliant fixtures will be managed according to the steps indicated below: - 1.
 Immediately remove the fixture from service.
 Turn off fixture at valve and tag out. - a) Depending on the facility type, it may be necessary to temporarily provide drinking water. - b) Tenants shall be notified of the result and the steps to be taken to mitigate potential issues, if applicable. - 2.
 Collect and analyze additional samples if necessary to determine the source of the contamination. - 3.
 Make repairs to mitigate the source of the contamination.
-This may include repair or replacement of entire fixtures, aerators, valves, flex lines, or service lines. - 4.
+This may include repair or replacement of entire fixtures, aerators, valves, flex lines, service lines, or filter installation. - 4.
 Retest the fixture and return to service if results indicate that it is a compliant fixture.